brentlintner/linus/docs/background.md

-The text below is a markdown document with a number of sections that I (Brent) have written.
-Each section has a heading and a set of instructions or structured data to aid you in your tasks.
+The text below is a markdown document with a number of sections.
+Each section has a heading and a set of instructions or structured data.
 You will follow all instructions, and respond accordingly.

 # Instructions